Kaprizov gets hat trick as Wild thump Blues 6-2, even series

 Frederic Gaudreau and Kaprizov scored on the power play for the Wild, who went 0 for 6 with the man advantage in their 4-0 defeat in Game 1 and were 1 for 9 against the Blues over three regular-season losses.
 The Wild beat their Central Division rival in regulation for only the third time in 16 games since the Blues won the Stanley Cup in 2019.

-The Blues didn’t score on Wild goalie Marc-Andre Fleury until Jordan Kyrou’s rebound midway through the second on a power play.
-They lost defenseman Robert Bortuzzo to injury after he blocked a shot with the side of his face in the first period,
+The Blues didn’t score on Minnesota goalie Marc-Andre Fleury until Jordan Kyrou’s power-play goal midway through the second period.
+They lost defenseman Robert Bortuzzo to injury after he blocked a shot with the side of his face in the first.

 ”Once you know it hit him in the head, obviously that’s really scary,” St. Louis defenseman Colton Parayko said. ”As a teammate and a friend, it’s tough to see.
 Hope he feels better.”